Manuel4131/UMLEditor/README.md

 ## Introduction

-This application is designed for creating [UML] (http://en.wikipedia.org/wiki/Unified_Modeling_Language) diagrams.

-UMLEditor Ver 1.0 is created by Java.
-It adopts the fundamental [OOP] concept: abstraction, encapsulation

-,inheritance and polymorphism.
-Also, some design patterns are applied to this project, like [state design pattern].
+   UML diagram generator 1.0 is implemented in Java.
+The purpose is not only to generate workable UML diagrams but also to write an application with the system design document.
+It also adopts the fundamental [OOP] concept: abstraction, encapsulation, inheritance and polymorphism and a simple design pattern [state design pattern].

-There are lots of tools in UMLeditor and each one corresponds to a state.
+There are many functions in this UMLeditor and each one corresponds to a state.
 For instance, the selection tool is to

-select serveral class or use-case diagrams.
-And the generalization tool is to create a 'is-a' relationship between
+select serveral class or use-case diagrams and the generalization tool is to create a 'is-a' relationship between

 classes by drawing a line.
 To complete this functionality, typically we need to use lots of **switch** **case**.